-Indian Railways is not an attractive option for punctual people.
+Travelling in Indian Railways is not an attractive option for punctual people.
 The trains often arrive late to their destinations and travellers suffer a lot.
 However, this fact does not stop me from fascinating about a train’s magical effect, especially when travelling on a long journey.

 You’ll know about railways better if you travel in the train overnight; and probably you would have lots to complain again!
 But my experience is not about the drawbacks of the Indian Railways.
-It’s surely not about how profitable making the railways have been.
+It’s surely not about how profitable the railways have been.

 I have quite grown up and I am a bit more mature to feel this than my eight year old nephew.
 He still runs out to the veranda whenever he hears the whistle of a train and I do feel the same compulsion.
 But, I can’t run like him anymore to see if the train has something new to offer every time it passes by my home.
 Particularly I can tell you the train is sweet because…you’ve already figured it out- I live nearby the tracks!

 I have grown up watching trains passing noisily at specified time everyday.
-But I have never got tired of the whistle.
+But I have never got tired of the magical whistle.
 It reminds me that the train is running to make the ends meet for thousands of people and connect people spread out in distant places.
 They love their reserved births and sleep on them assured of reaching their destination; even if a little, or sometimes, awkwardly late!
 While the travellers are quite unaware about the whistle while on board, but the little child in me never stops admiring the giant engine every time it passes across on the ‘forever parallel’ tracks.

 Heavier and Serious!

 I don’t know whether other people who live adjacent to railway tracks would tell you this.
 But, I have seen the trains grow bigger over the years, from meter gauge to broad gauge and get heavier and more serious.
 I fondly remember the “not so loud” whistles of the meter gauge trains.
 As I grew older, the trains became louder and sometimes irritating for people who are not accustomed to the sharp noise.
-These days I feel our house rumbles due to the momentum of the several tonnes heavy diesel engines when they pass by.
+These days I feel our house rumbles due to the momentum of heavy diesel engines weighing the several tonnes as they pass by.
 Whenever guests stay at our home, they are woken up in fright fearing an earthquake.
 But for me, after more than 25 years of continuous rumbling, the noisy affair has become a natural feeling for me.
 What makes me merrier when I hear a distant whistle is the wait for the rumbling shake and the feeling of a heavy engine passing only about 50 metres away from me.

 Many people consider it foolish to buy a plot of land near adjacent to the railway tracks.
 But for me, it is an achievement.
 My teacher dad bought this plot 30 years ago and built a cosy, liveable home on it.
 He had leukaemia and in his last stages, while I was still a teen, he found it hard to sleep.
 I remember him saying that he felt he was alive when the meter gauge trains passed making him aware that he was home.